eficode-academy/kubernetes-katas/intro.md

 In the example your external IPs are either `35.240.20.246` or `35.205.245.42`.

-Since your `service` is of type `NodePort` it will be exposed on _all_ of the nodes.
+The `frontend` `service` is of type `NodePort` and will be exposed on _all_ of the nodes.
 The service will be exposed on the port with the number you noted down above.

-Choose one of the `EXTERNAL-IP`'s, and point your web browser to the address: `<EXTERNAL-IP>:<PORT>`.
+Choose one of the `EXTERNAL-IP`'s, and point your web browser to the address:
+`<EXTERNAL-IP>:<PORT>`.

 In this example, the address could be `35.240.20.246:32458`, or `35.205.245.42:32458`.